braze-inc/braze-docs/_docs/_home/styling_test_page.md

 {% alert important %}
  Note number of tabs on the page should be consistent, otherwise tabs content might be hidden.
  For example if one set of tabs has `C++`,`C-Sharp` and `JS`, and another set of tabs has `C-Sharp` and `JS`, then when somebody clicks on `C++`, the other section will show nothing.
-See local tabs option below for workaround.
+See the following local tabs option for a workaround.
 {% endalert %}

 {% raw %}